arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 by the partial master.

 The partial master can follow any policy for zone cut-off boundaries.
 It may publish one large zone or any number of smaller ones.
-The DNS mixer welcomes any `NOTIFY` that falls under the partial master’s virtual root and will happily send an `IXFR` query for it.
+The DNS mixer is configured with these zones, and welcomes any `NOTIFY` that falls under the partial master’s virtual root and will happily send an `IXFR` query for it.
 For very large zones, `AXFR` is less desirable.
 Whatever is delivered that way will be filtered through the authorisation rules for the partial master.

 Even though access control is used to decide which records the DNS mixer will forward to its output stage, there is no feedback about this to the partial